nnekaou/Greetings/README.md

-# Welcome to Nneka's Pages
+# Welcome to Nneka's Page!

 Welcome to my newest webpage.
 Here you can find my interests and a little bit about my experiences.
 I am excited for you to get to know me!
 Feel free to contact me at nudeagba@stevens.edu.